gooddata/gooddata-ui-sdk/libs/sdk-ui-tests/README.md

 In both of these cases code that is normally interpreted in browsers needs to run on server/workstation.

-To simplify and speed up initial development, the project mis-uses jest to run code that requires simulation of browser environment in node.
+To simplify and speed up initial development, the project mis-uses vitest to run code that requires simulation of browser environment in node.
 A proper solution (perhaps using browser-env) is definitely possible but comes with its own price-tag while leading to the same results as current solution.